rizinorg/rizin/doc/debug-internals.md

 ### librz/debug/p/debug_esil.c

-This debugger plug-in enables debugging and tracing radare own intermediate language, Evaluable Strings Intermediate Language (ESIL).
+This debugger plug-in enables debugging and tracing Rizin own intermediate language, Evaluable Strings Intermediate Language (ESIL).

 ### librz/debug/p/debug_gdb.c

-A radare debugger plug-in that uses a remote GDB server/stub as its backend.
+A Rizin debugger plug-in that uses a remote GDB server/stub as its backend.
 The protocol parsing itself is located at shlr/gdb.
 And corresponding IO plugin is located in librz/io/p/io_gdb.c